FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

-To reiterate, with the Client Credentials grant, there is no user to log in.
+With the Client Credentials grant, there is no user to log in.
 Instead, the `clientId` and `clientSecret` act as a username and password, respectively, for the entity trying to obtain an access token.

 ### Device grant